Limits of data subjects' rights: No access to data processing agreement

 Plaintiff demands access to data processing agreement

 The plaintiff has been required to pay the broadcasting fee since 2013.
 In 2021, the broadcaster commissioned P. GmbH as a debt collection agency to enforce outstanding receivables.
 Specifically, this concerned outstanding broadcasting fees for the period from April 2014 to June 2015 in the amount of EUR 264.32.
-In August 2021, the plaintiff applied to the defendant for information pursuant to Section 11 (8) RBStV, which was issued in September 2021.
+In August 2021, the plaintiff applied to the defendant for information in accordance with Section 11 (8) RBStV, which was issued in September 2021.
 In this information, a debt collection company was also named as a possible recipient of data.

 Basis of entitlement for inspection by the data subject